- Causes & Risk Factors

-- A number of factors, including unrealistic expectations, financial pressures, and too many commitments can cause stress at holiday time.
+- Many factors, including unrealistic expectations, financial pressures, and excessive commitments can cause stress and anxiety at holiday time.

-- Certain people may feel depressed around the winter holidays due to seasonal affective disorder (SAD), sometimes referred to as seasonal depression.
+- Certain people may feel anxious or depressed around the winter holidays due to seasonal affective disorder (SAD), sometimes referred to as seasonal depression.

 - Headaches, excessive drinking, overeating, and insomnia are some of the possible consequences of poorly managed holiday stress.

-- Those suffering from any type of holiday depression or stress can benefit from increased social support during this time of year.
+- Those suffering from any type of holiday anxiety, depression, or stress can benefit from increased social support during this time of year.
 Counseling or support groups can also be beneficial.

 - In addition to being an important step in preventing the symptoms of seasonal affective disorder, regular exposure to light that is bright, particularly fluorescent lights, significantly improves depression in people with SAD during the fall and winter.